HIV & COVID-19

 There is a Shielded Patient List (SPL) held by NHS Digital.
-If you are on this list you might be able to access extra services such as food or prescription delivery.
-Your doctor can add you to this list if you are not already on it but need to be.
+If you are on this list you might be able to access extra services such as food or prescription delivery or a free supply of vitamin D. Your doctor can add you to this list if you are not already on it but need to be.
 There is guidance for HIV clinicians on how to do this here.

 I think I’ve been told to shield when I don't need to

-Your GP or NHS England may have been in contact with you (by text, email or letter) telling you that you should consider shielding as of 5 November 2020.
-In the past some people with HIV were added to the Shielded Patient List (SPL) in error and we think this may have happened again.
+Your GP or NHS England may have been in contact with you (by text, email or letter) telling you that you should consider shielding.
+Many people were told for the first time to shield in the week of 15 February 2021.
+In the past some people with HIV were added to the Shielded Patient List (SPL) in error - we are looking into whether this is happening again.

 The British HIV Association (BHIVA) and Terrence Higgins Trust (THT) have reiterated that "there is no evidence, nor guidance, that people with well-controlled HIV should shield."